HIV-associated lipodystrophy: Presentation

 HIV-associated lipodystrophy commonly presents with fat loss in face, buttocks, arms and legs.

 There is also fat accumulation in various body parts.
 Patients often present with "buffalo hump"-like fat deposits in their upper backs.
 Breast size of patients (both male and female) tends to increase.
 In addition, patients develop abdominal obesity.

 Cause

 The exact mechanism of HIV-associated lipodystrophy is not fully elucidated.
 There is evidence indicating both that it can be caused by anti-retroviral medications and that it can be caused by HIV infection in the absence of anti-retroviral medication.

 Evidence implicating anti-retroviral medications

-On the one hand, lipodystrophy seems to be mainly due to HIV-1 protease inhibitors.
-Interference with lipid metabolism is postulated as pathophysiology.
-Also, the development of lipodystrophy is associated with specific nucleoside reverse transcriptase inhibitors (NRTI).
-Mitochondrial toxicity is postulated to be involved in the pathogenesis associated with NRTI.
+The development of lipoatrophy in people living with HIV has been historically linked to specific classes of early antiretroviral therapy (ART).
+Initial treatment regimens typically combined a protease inhibitor (PI) with two nucleoside reverse transcriptase inhibitors (NRTIs), specifically thymidine analogs like stavudine (d4T) and zidovudine (AZT).
+While these drugs helped maintain CD4 T-cell levels, they were strongly associated with changes in lipid metabolism and significant subcutaneous fat loss, often resulting in a 30% reduction of fat in the extremities and noticeable facial wasting.
+Other older drugs, such as the non-nucleoside reverse transcriptase inhibitor (NNRTI) efavirenz, have also been implicated in fat loss.

+The incidence of the condition dropped dramatically following the transition to newer, less toxic medications.
+By the late 2000s, clinical guidelines recommended replacing zidovudine with tenofovir disoproxil fumarate (TDF), which exhibited significantly lower lipoatrophic effects.
+This was further improved by the introduction of tenofovir alafenamide (TAF), which is largely devoid of lipodystrophy.